-Compensation Type Amount (Until June 2022) Amount (After June 2022) Annual Cash Fee for Each Non-Employee Director \$50,000 \$50,000 Additional Cash Fee for the Non-Executive Chairperson of the Board \$35,000 \$35,000 Additional Cash Fee for the Lead Independent Director \$30,000 \$30,000 Additional Cash Fee for the Committee Chairs: Audit \$20,000 \$25,000 Compensation \$20,000 \$20,000 Nominating and Corporate Governance \$10,000 \$10,000 Additional Cash Fee for the Committee Members: Audit \$10,000 \$12,000 Compensation \$10,000 \$10,000 Nominating and Corporate Governance \$5,000 \$5,000 Initial Stock Option Grant under the 2015 Plan 7,000 shares 7,950 shares Initial RSU Grant under the 2015 Plan 3,400 RSUs 3,900 RSUs Annual Stock Option Grant under the 2015 Plan 4,500 shares 5,300 shares Annual RSU Grant under the 2015 Plan 2,250 RSUs 2,600 RSUs
+Compensation Type Amount (Until June 2022) Amount (After June 2022) Annual Cash Fee for Each Non-Employee Director \$50,000 \$50,000 Additional Cash Fee for the Non-Executive Chairperson of the Board \$35,000 \$35,000 Additional Cash Fee for the Lead Independent Director \$30,000 \$30,000 Additional Cash Fee for the Committee Chairs: Audit \$20,000 \$25,000 Compensation \$20,000 \$20,000 Nominating and Corporate Governance \$10,000 \$10,000 Additional Cash Fee for the Committee Members: Audit \$10,000 \$12,000 Compensation \$10,000 \$10,000 Nominating and Corporate Governance \$5,000 \$5,000 Initial Stock Option Grant under the 2015 Plan .
+7,000 shares 7,950 shares Initial RSU Grant under the 2015 Plan 3,400 RSUs 3,900 RSUs Annual Stock Option Grant under the 2015 Plan.
+4,500 shares 5,300 shares Annual RSU Grant under the 2015 Plan 2,250 RSUs 2,600 RSUs

-The stock options granted to our non-employee directors will have an exercise price equal to the closing price of our common stock as reported on the Nasdaq Global Select Market on the date of grant and will expire ten years after the date of grant.
+The stock options granted to our non-employee directors will have an exercise price equal to the closing price of our common stock as reported on the Nasdag Global Select Market on the date of grant and will expire ten years after the date of grant.
 The initial stock options granted to new non-employee directors will vest in equal monthly installments over a three-year period following the grant date.
-The initial restricted stock units, or RSUs, granted to new non-employee directors will vest in equal annual installments over a three-year period beginning on the one-year anniversary of the grant date.
+The initial restricted stock units, or RSUs, granted to new non-employee directors will vest in equal annual installments over a three-year period beginning on the oneyear anniversary of the grant date.
 The annual stock options and the annual RSUs granted to our non-employee directors will vest in full upon the earlier of the first anniversary of the date of grant or the date of the following annual meeting of stockholders.
-Any initial and annual equity awards granted to each of our non-employee director's termination due to death or disability or upon a sale event (as defined in the 2015 Stock Option and Incentive Plan, or 2015 Plan).
-In addition, each non-employee director compensation policy in the form of stock options to purchase our common stock.
+Any initial and annual equity awards granted to each of our non-employee directors will automatically accelerate and become fully vested and exercisable upon the non-employee director's termination due to death or disability or upon a sale event (as defined in the 2015 Stock Option and Incentive Plan, or 2015 Plan).
+In addition, each non-employee director has the right to elect to receive all or a portion of their annual cash compensation under the non-employee director compensation policy in the form of stock options to purchase our common stock.
 Any such election must be made before the start of our fiscal year and any such stock options will vest quarterly over a one-year period.
 Except as mentioned above, vesting of all stock options and RSUs is subject to the non-employee director's continued service on the board of directors.

 All cash fees will be paid quarterly, in arrears, or upon the earlier resignation or removal of the non-employee director.
-The amount of each payment will be prorated for any portion of a quarter that a non-employee director is not serving on our board of directors, based on the number of calendar days served by such non-employee director.
+The amount of each payment will be prorated for any portion of a quarter that a non-employee director is not serving on our board of directors, based on the number of calendar days served by such non-employee